 Naval Academy Jewish Chapel, Synagogue at United States Naval Academy in Annapolis, United States.

-The Naval Academy Jewish Chapel is a synagogue located on the grounds of the United States Naval Academy in Annapolis, Maryland.
-The building houses a prayer space for about 410 people, a fellowship hall, a learning center, classrooms, and administrative offices within roughly 35,000 square feet of space.
+The Naval Academy Jewish Chapel is a synagogue on the grounds of the United States Naval Academy in Annapolis, Maryland.
+The building holds a prayer space, a fellowship hall, a learning center, classrooms, and administrative offices.

-The project began with a groundbreaking ceremony in November 2003 and was dedicated in September 2005.
-The chapel was named after Commodore Uriah P. Levy, the first Jewish commodore in the United States Navy.
+Construction began with a groundbreaking in November 2003, and the chapel was dedicated in September 2005.
+It was named after Commodore Uriah P. Levy, the first Jewish commodore in the United States Navy.

 The chapel's Western Wall replica and use of Jerusalem stone throughout connect visitors to religious traditions and symbolism, creating a space that honors Jewish heritage within a military setting.
 The design allows midshipmen of faith to experience elements of their heritage while serving their country.